Uk

 As a guideline, the total dental implant cost per tooth can be anything from £1,400 to £3,600 in the UK.
 It's often the case that front teeth implants cost slightly more than back teeth.

-If multiple single implants are needed, the cost per tooth should reduce slightly since some costs (such as x-rays and scans) only apply once.
+If multiple single implants are needed, the dental implant cost per tooth should reduce slightly since some costs (such as x-rays and scans) only apply once.

-Mini implants may be as much as 60-70% cheaper than conventional implants since the materials themselves cost less and the implant procedure is more straightforward.
-However, they are sometimes not recommended because of their higher failure rate.
+Mini dental implants cost may be as much as 60-70% cheaper than conventional implants since the materials themselves cost less and the implant procedure is more straightforward.
+However, sometimes dentists don't recommend them because of their higher failure rate.

 A 3-tooth bridge supported by 2 dental implants